 A prenup, or prenuptial agreement, is a document you can create to plan how you and your spouse will handle premarital assets.
 The contract protects your interests if the marriage ends in divorce.

-Separate & Marital Property
+Premarital & Marital Property

 In modern prenuptial agreements, establishing your intellectual property has become a rising trend amongst millennials.
-Since owning physical property such as real estate has become more expensive, people have started to protect intangible assets like their ideas.
+Since owning physical property, such as real estate, has become more expensive, people have started to protect intangible assets like their ideas.